srlasher/pdstools/ADM-Health-Check.md

 1. Install [Quarto](https://quarto.org) and [Pandoc](https://pandoc.org).

-2. [Install Python and PDS tools](https://github.com/pegasystems/pega-datascientist-tools/wiki#installation).
+2. [Install Python and PDS tools](https://github.com/pegasystems/pega-datascientist-tools/wiki#installation) with app dependencies.
 If you already had an older version of PDS tools make sure to upgrade to the latest.

 `pip install --upgrade pdstools`